-Application Function influence on traffic routing mechanism as described in of TS 23.501 [2] clause 5.6.7 can be applied for multiple AF scenarios.
-Source AF or target AF to deliver the relocation related information, including target AF ID and notification target address of target AF based on the mechanisms defined in TS 23.502 [3] clause 4.3.6.2 by invoking the Nnef_TrafficInfluence_Create or Nnef_TrafficInfluence_Update service operation in Step 1.
+Application Function influence on traffic routing mechanism as described in of TS 23.501 [2] clause 5.6.7 can be applied for a relocation of the AF.
+In this case the target AF invokes Nnef_TrafficInfluence_Create or Npcf_PolicyAuthorization_Create to deliver the relocation related information, including notification target address of target AF based on the procedure described in TS 23.502 [3] clause 4.3.6.2 and 4.3.6.4.